kitnil/awesome/README.md

 ## Makefile

+- [awesome-cl](https://github.com/CodyReichert/awesome-cl) - A curated list of awesome Common Lisp frameworks, libraries and other shiny stuff.
 - [exwm-gnome-flashback](https://github.com/WJCFerguson/exwm-gnome-flashback) - Support files for starting EXWM (the Emacs X Window Manager) in a GNOME-Flashback session
 - [python-info](https://github.com/kaushalmodi/python-info) - The python manual in texinfo format, particularly for Emacs users
 - [7XX-rfc](https://github.com/joho/7XX-rfc) - An RFC for a new series of HTTP status codes covering developer fouls.